austinlparker/otel-todo/README.md

 - Helm
 - Codefresh and Lightstep (for building, deploying, and viewing telemetry)

 For remote deployment, you'll need to define static IP addresses for your services (backend, frontend, and collector).

-## Developing

-TBD

 ## Add OpenTelemetry to the Server